rapidsai/docker/dockerhub-readme/NGC_rapidsai.md

 Check out the [RAPIDS](https://docs.rapids.ai/api) and [XGBoost](https://xgboost.readthedocs.io/en/latest/) API docs.

-Learn how to setup a mult-node cuDF and XGBoost data preparation and distributed training environment by following the [mortgage data example notebook and scripts](https://github.com/rapidsai/notebooks).
+Learn how to setup a multi-node cuDF and XGBoost data preparation and distributed training environment by following the [mortgage data example notebook and scripts](https://github.com/rapidsai/notebooks).

 ## Where can I get help or file bugs/requests?